Max Steiner Biographer Breaks Down How the ‘King Kong’ Composer ‘Established the Grammar of Film Music’

 There is tragedy to go around toward the end of the book, personally.
 But one of the things that may come as a relief to the reader is that, unlike so many figures from the golden age of Hollywood, his is not a story of a quick rise followed by a long, protracted fall into irrelevance.
 Thirty years or so into his film career, he produces one of his great scores in “The Searchers,” and then has a fluke pop blockbuster with “Theme from ‘A Summer Place’.”

 That’s a gift to a biographer.
-This is a man who worked with Gershwin, who worked with Jerome Kern, who worked on all these shows that had classic American standards in them; Max was often the conductor conducting the theater orchestra of those great Broadway shows of the ’20s.
-And then he becomes the musical director of the Astaire/Rogers series for the first three years, so he’s the man conducting ‘Cheek to Cheek’ and all the great songs from ‘Top Hot,’ ‘Follow the Fleet,’ ‘The Gay Divorcee,” etc. So Max knew all of the great songwriters, and he desperately wanted to have hit songs like an Irving Berlin and a George Gershwin.
-And although certainly Max is one of the great melodicists of the 20th century — I mean, if you’ve seen “Gone With the Wind” once, you could probably think of the theme — he didn’t write popular songs the way a Gershwin did.
+This is a man who worked with George Gershwin and Jerome Kern, who worked on all these shows that had classic American standards in them; Max was often the conductor conducting the theater orchestra of those great Broadway shows of the ’20s.
+Then he becomes the musical director of the Astaire/Rogers series for the first three years, so he’s the man conducting “Cheek to Cheek” and all the great songs from “Top Hat,” “Follow the Fleet,” “The Gay Divorcee,” etc. So Max knew all of the great songwriters, and he desperately wanted to have hit songs like an Irving Berlin and a Gershwin.
+And although certainly Max is one of the great melodists of the 20th century — I mean, if you’ve seen “Gone With the Wind” once, you could probably think of the theme — he didn’t write popular songs the way a Gershwin did.
 He kept trying and trying, and some of them deserved a better fate, but they just didn’t catch on with people.

-He had all but given up when, at the age of 71, he was hired to score “A Summer Place,” which was considered kind of trashy, even though it was a big Warner Brothers movie with stars and a big budget.
+He had all but given up when he was hired to score “A Summer Place,” which was considered kind of trashy, even though it was a big Warner Brothers movie with stars and a big budget.
 It was about teenagers wanting to have sex and their horny parents, things that as the production code was starting to fall were outraging older moviegoers and titillating younger moviegoers.
-Max, being always aware of the music of his time and listening to the kind of Fats Domino “Blueberry Hill” triplet that we think of as rock ‘n’ roll in the ’50s… as a friend of his said, as soon as Max had that rhythm, he couldn’t help but write a kind of nice melody over it.
+Max, being always aware of the music of his time and listening to the kind of Fats Domino/”Blueberry Hill” triplet that we think of as rock ‘n’ roll in the ’50s… as a friend of his said, as soon as Max had that rhythm, he couldn’t help but write a kind of nice melody over it.

 He had stopped trying to write a hit song.
 Well, that was the one that became a hit record.
 In one of the great kind of underdog stories or ironies of musical history, a 71-year-old composer from Vienna, born in 1888, had the No. 1 instrumental bestseller of the early rock era.
 It won record of the year at the Grammys over Frank Sinatra, Ella Fitzgerald, Elvis Presley, Ray Charles.
-You can certainly debate that choice, but you can’t debate the fact that people love this song.
-And it made Max so much money, and so many royalties just as he was winning his battle over over royalties in film music.
-He was set financially at the age of 71 after being broke almost all of his life after owing the equivalent of well over half a million dollars or more to the government.
+You can certainly debate that choice, but you can’t debate the fact that people loved this song.
+And it made Max so much money just as he was winning his battle over over royalties in film music.
+He was set financially at the age of 71 after being broke almost all of his life, after owing the equivalent of well over half a million dollars or more to the government.
 His accidental pop hit is one of the great “how to succeed without really trying” stories.